This post provides a list of fun and interesting activities in Rome during the month of March.

 There won't be many modern musicians performing in Rome this month, but that doesn't mean there are no concerts to attend.

-Perhaps the biggest event will be the Roma Music Festival, taking place from March 9th - 13th, 2022.
-This is a choir and orchestra festival, so you can expect them to perform a lot of classical music.
+Perhaps the biggest event will be the Roma Music Festival, a choir and orchestra festival, taking place from March 8th - 12th, 2023.

 Here are a few other options to consider: